NVIDIA/NeMo/README.md

 shared by all the nodes (gpfs) in the case of Slurm based clusters, and in a shared workspace with RW permissions in the case of Base Command Platform based clusters.

-The configuration used for data preparation must be specified in the `conf/config.yaml` file and `run_data_preparation` must be set to `True` to run it.

 The Pile dataset consists of 30 shards.
 Downloading, extracting, and preprocessing each file takes approximately 1 hour assuming a 30 MB/s download speed.
 The data preparation can be parallelized by using up to 30 nodes.

+**mC4**: We provide utilities to download and prepare [mC4](https://www.tensorflow.org/datasets/catalog/c4) dataset ([processed version](https://huggingface.co/datasets/allenai/c4)).
+Multilingual C4 (mC4)
+has 101 languages and is generated from 71 [Common Crawl](https://commoncrawl.org/) dumps.
+It is recommended to store this repository and the datasets in a file system shared by all the nodes (gpfs) in the case of Slurm based clusters, and in a shared workspace with RW permissions in the case of Base Command Platform based clusters.

+Our scripts give user options to choose any subset of 101 languages to download and preprocess.
+We curated 24 languages as our default language list.
+The raw size of default languages is around 5 TB.
+Parallelization is enabled in downloading and preprocessing scripts.
+It will help to automatically distribute and balance the work on multi-node systems and provide significant speed up.
+Downloading and preprocessing the default language list takes approximately 7 hours assuming a 30 MB/s download speed and parallelization by using 20 nodes.

+Currently, we don't support training with more than 25 languages, see [Known Issues].

+The configuration used for data preparation for the Pile dataset or mC4 dataset must be specified in the `conf/config.yaml` file and `run_data_preparation` must be set to `True` to run it.

 ##### 4.1.2.1.
 Data Preparation for GPT-3 Models